AsteriskAmpersand/Ice-Stable/README.md

 ### ──────────【 Bug Fixes 】────────── ###

 - DPS Tick Fix: The engine components responsible for specifically handling ticking damage effects have been upgraded to mitigate the negative effects of frame rate on player damage output.
 In some cases, player damage could be reduced as much as 25% just for not playing at a stable 60fps.
 Some examples here: <https://bit.ly/MHWEffectsOfFPS>
+- Corrected some attacks that were incorrectly gaining extra hits at lower frame rates.
 - Moonshots Fix: Aim behavior has been adjusted for Bow and Bowgun at short ranges to mitigate the occurrence of projectiles that incorrectly fly straight up (seemingly towards the moon/sky) and completely miss the intended target.
 This is sometimes refered to as "moonshots" by the community.
 An example can be seen here around the midpoint of the clip: <https://twitter.com/Irh_umbreon/status/1409001644411408391>
-- Weapon-specific bug fixes will be covered in each weapon's section instead of here.
+- Other weapon-specific bug fixes will be covered in each weapon's section instead of here.

 ### ──────────【 Monster Changes 】────────── ###